 Friendly competition is at the heart of the Challenge, as teams of students ages 9-16* engage in research, problem-solving, coding, and engineering – building and programming a LEGO robot that navigates the missions of a robot game.
 As part of the Challenge, teams also participate in a research project to identify and solve a relevant real-world problem.

 The Middle School FIRST LEGO League (FLL) Teams are starting to form.
-In order for the FLL Teams to be successful, parents and their children must commit to supporting a team of up to five students over the course of five to six months.
+For the FLL Teams to be successful, parents and their children must commit to supporting a team of up to five students over the course of five to six months.

 FLL is a robotics program that introduces young people to the fun and excitement of science and technology.
-Teams can be composed of up to ten children although the DA size is 4-5 members.
+Teams can comprise up to ten children, although the DA size is 4-5 members.
 FLL teams have adult coaches, but coaches do not need any technical experience.

-In FLL, the children do the work — like program an autonomous robot using a LEGO® MINDSTORMS® or the SPIKE ™ Prime robot set to score points on a thematic playing surface, create innovative solutions to a problem, all while being guided by the FLL Core Values.
+In FLL, the children do the work — like programming an autonomous robot using a LEGO® MINDSTORMS® or the SPIKE ™ Prime robot set to score points on a thematic playing surface and create innovative solutions to a problem, all while being guided by the FLL Core Values.
 These three elements — the Robot Game, Project, and FLL Core Values — make up the yearly “Challenge.”
 Teams will also talk to experts in the fields of study related to the yearly challenge.

 Teams work toward an official FLL qualifying tournament(s) which are typically held in November.
-Qualifying teams advance to a state tournament, and maybe even a national tournament!
+Qualifying teams advance to a state tournament or even a national tournament!

 Team Requirement Highlights:

-General – Team members must make all decisions and do all the work on the Robot Game and Project.
-This includes deciding on strategy, building, programming, researching, choosing a problem and innovative solution, and presenting at a tournament.
+General – Team members must make all decisions and do all the work on the Robot Game and Innovative Project.
+This includes deciding on strategy, building, programming, researching, choosing a problem and innovative project, and presenting at a tournament.

-Size – DA Teams have a strict cap of 5 members. * Not that strict as this year we have 7 on each of the 4 teams.
+Size – DA Teams have a cap of 5 members.

-Team Members – Students must be between ages 9 – 14.
+Team Members – Students must be between the ages 9 – 14.

 Learn more about these roles at the new FIRST training site to learn what those roles require. https://www.firstinspires.org/mentoring-and-coaching/story.html

-Meetings – Team practices will take place each Thursday afternoon 3:15 – 5:00 when DA is in session [August 26th – December 16th*].
-Meetings will be held in the Middle School STEAM labs, and Library each Thursday.
+Meetings – Team practices will occur each Thursday afternoon from 3:30 – 5:00 when DA is in session [August 25th – December 15th*].
+Meetings will be held in the Middle School STEAM labs and Library each Thursday.
 All meetings must be held at the Middle School.